NYC’s coziest spots to escape the cold weather

 Nestled into a picturesque corner in Ridgewood, Rolo’s cozy ambiance welcomes patrons into its front bar space which during the day doubles as a bakery and cafe.
 The quaint restaurant’s interior features a fireplace, wood-paneled walls, exposed wood beam ceilings, and floor-to-ceiling bay windows which adds to its cozy aesthetic.
 Rolo’s main dining area is spread out around a large wood-burning oven and grill, producing heat that is sure to warm you up on a cold day.
 The restaurant is best known for its pork t-bone, polenta bread, and weekend brunch menu.

 Those who manage to secure a table at the famous Carroll Gardens pizzeria are guaranteed a cozy night out.
 The beloved eatery, known for its world-class pizza, features a warm industrial design with vintage wine bottles, wood furnishings, and an open kitchen centered around a huge brick oven.

 26 Clinton Street, Manhattan

 Nothing says warm and cozy like spending time with cats.
 Koneko first opened on the Lower East Side in 2016 with the mission of finding homes for cats at risk of being put down.
-All of the cats which roam the cafe’s three spaces are up for adoption.
-Besides offering valuable time with feline companions, Koneko also has a Japanese-inspired menu that includes house-made desserts, as well as beer, wine, and sake.
+All cats roaming the cafe’s three spaces are up for adoption.
+Besides offering valuable time with feline companions, Koneko also has a Japanese-inspired menu that includes homemade desserts, as well as beer, wine, and sake.